rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise6/README.md

-# Exercise 6: Production CI/CD
+# Exercise 6: Production CI/CD with GitOps

 ## Table of Contents